 A Monster’s Expedition (Apple Arcade)

-Check out the surreal, floating world of Expedition, which makes for soothing, aesthetically pleasing gameplay, even if some of the puzzles can seem frustrating.
-The point of the game is to explore a world full of misty islands, to find what’s left of several lost, ancient civilizations.
-The monster’s humor is sprinkled throughout the game, as he muses over what humanity was like.
-Ultimately, the overall goal is to uncover or create paths between the varying islands without things ever getting too out-of-hand.
-It’s a cute and mentally stimulating experience.
+The surreal, floating world of Expedition makes for soothing, aesthetically satisfying gameplay that’s worth checking out, even if some of the puzzles can get a little frustrating.
+The game’s goal is to explore a world full of misty islands and find what’s left of several lost, ancient civilizations.
+The game’s monster sprinkles humor throughout the journey as he muses over what humanity was like.
+Ultimately, the overall point is uncovering or creating paths between the different islands without things ever getting too out-of-hand.
+The experience is cute and mentally stimulating.

 Marble Knights (Apple Arcade)

-Marble Knights pays homage to old arcade-style games like Gauntlet with its four-player experience and fascinating world to explore— with one major exception: everything is made of marbles.
-The unusual landscape creates a fun and wacky environment for players to take part in.
-You’ll be challenged to fight, solve puzzles, and uncover the depths of your marble-powers.
-These varying obstacles keep the game interesting throughout every mission as you journey on to defeat marble-man Lord Terroball.
+Fans of old arcade-style games like Gauntlet will love Marble Knights and its four-player experience and fascinating world to explore.
+But there’s one significant difference: everything is made of marbles, making for an unusual landscape that provides a fun and wacky environment for players to play in.
+Your job is to fight, solve puzzles, and uncover the depths of your marble-powers.
+The game’s varying obstacles keep every mission interesting as you journey on to defeat marble-man Lord Terroball.

 Samurai Jack: Battle Through Time (Apple Arcade)